dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ### Scope defined by this standard

-This standard defines the wildcard (`*) scope.
-Meaning that the relying party requests permission to invoke any method on the signer.
+This standard defines the wildcard (`*`) scope.
+It means that the relying party requests permission to invoke any method on the signer.

 **Example:**
 ```json